Competitively priced and estimated to have the lifecycle costs of typical natural gas combined-cycle plants

 - Quick deployment: Deployable as early as 2028 thanks to proven know-how and construction techniques

 GEH has been selected by Ontario Power Generation (OPG) as the technology partner for the Darlington New Nuclear Project.
-GEH will work with OPG to deploy a BWRX-300 at the Darlington site that could be complete as early as 2028.
+GEH will work with OPG to deploy a BWRX-300 at the Darlington site.
+Construction of North America's first SMR could be complete by late 2028.

 There is significant and growing global interest in the BWRX-300.
-In addition to Canada, GEH has agreements in place with utilities and companies in the U.S., Poland, Estonia and the Czech Republic to explore deployment of the technology.
+In addition to Canada, GEH has agreements in place with utilities and companies in the U.S., Poland, Estonia, Sweden, the UK and the Czech Republic to explore deployment of the technology.

 DRAMATIC REDUCTION IN SCALE AND COMPLEXITY

 Building on more than 30 years of ESBWR development, the BWRX-300 reduces scale and complexity resulting in an SMR that is smarter, safer, faster and less costly to both build and operate.

 The construction technologies incorporated into the BWRX-300 design adopt advanced concrete solutions and innovative techniques that have been proven in the oil and gas, tunneling and power industries.